mmhdbw/webminal-tutorials/Lesson3.md

-title: Lesson3 - Copy,rename,delete files

-### Lesson3 - Copy,rename,delete files
+# Lesson 3 - Copy,rename,delete files

 On `Lesson1`,you learned about directories.
 With `Lesson2`,you learned about files.